 Scott Rosenberg, general manager of platform business at Roku, said the partnership would not only provide Adobe’s clients with a “seamless way to activate their data” but would allow them to reach cable-cutting audiences who have changed their viewing habits.

 Roku boasts 27m active accounts, meaning the Adobe partnership is one of the first times programmatic, targeted advertising has been brought to a substantial TV audience.
-Modernizing the media buying experience in the realm of TV is a point of interest for Adobe, which released a white paper on the subjectyesterday (25 March) to time with the 2019 iteration of its international summit in Las Vegas, Nevada.
+Modernizing the media buying experience in the realm of TV is a point of interest for Adobe, which released a report on the subject yesterday (25 March) to time with the 2019 iteration of its international summit in Las Vegas, Nevada.

 The Saas brand also announced a partnership with Pandora that will give advertisers access to the audio streaming service’s full audio, video and display inventory, with the potential to reach 120 million listeners.